Jonny-exe/binary-fractions/binary_fractions/README.md

 **Arguments**:

 - `ndigits` _int_ - number of digits after decimal point, precision
-- `strict` _bool_ - cut off by rounding if input is too long, remove precision if True and necessary
+- `strict` _bool_ - If True, cut off by rounding if input is too long.
+  If True remove precision if necessary to fit it into ndigits digits after decimal point.

 **Returns**: